-Ad Hoc Data Requests and Recurring Projects

-OIR is regularly called upon to assist university stakeholders and external constituents in answering questions about the university.
+BINGHAMTON | OFFICE OF INSTITUTIONAL UNIVERSITY | RESEARCH Ad Hoc Data Requests and Recurring Projects OIR is regularly called upon to assist university stakeholders and external constituents in answering questions about the university.
 OIR also receives external data requests that come through FOIL.
 These questions range from simple enrollment inquiries to more complex analyses on particular topics for a number of individuals or offices/entities including, but not limited to, the President, Provost, CFO, Vice Presidents, Academic Deans, Department Chairs, and numerous faculty and staff.
 In addition to these, OIR has identified some data projects that need to be done every semester or annually.
-During the 2022-23 FY, OIR has completed over 250 ad hoc data requests and recurring projects.

-Service to the University

-In addition to their work responsibilities, all members of OIR staff provide services by serving on different committees and taskforces across the university.
-During 2022-23, OIR members served on several significant committees including the Exclusively Online Program Implementation Committee, the POGO Banner Performance Work Group, various hiring search committees, and the Professional Staff Senate.

-Knowledge Dissemination and Service to the Profession

-One of OIR's points of pride is the service that it provides to the institutional research profession and the higher education community at large.
-OIR staff members hold memberships in the Association for Institutional Research (AIR) and the SUNY Association for Institutional Research and Planning Officers (AIRPO).
-During 2022-23, 100% of OIR staff attended at least one conference/training for professional development purposes including annual conferences presented by SICAS, AIR, and SUNY AIRPO and webinars in Finance Fundamentals and Data Science, among others.
+During the 2023-24 FY, OIR has completed over 225 ad hoc data requests and recurring projects.
+Service to the University In addition to their work responsibilities, all members of OIR staff provide services by serving on different committees and taskforces across the university.
+During 2023-24, OIR members served on several significant committees including the Exclusively Online Program Implementation Committee, the POGO Banner Performance Work Group, various hiring search committees, and the Professional Staff Senate.
+Knowledge Dissemination and Service to the Profession One of OIR's points of pride is the service that it provides to the institutional research profession and the higher education community at large.
+OIR staff members hold memberships in the Association for Institutional Research (AIR), the North East Association for Institutional Research (NEAIR) and the SUNY Association for Institutional Research and Planning Officers (AIRPO).
+During 2023-24, 100% of OIR staff attended at least one conference/training for professional development purposes including annual conferences presented by SICAS, AIR, and SUNY AIRPO and webinars in AI Solutions to Higher Education and Harnessing Data to Support Holistic Student Success, among others.
+Questions If you have any questions, please contact Dr. Meng Chen, Director of Institutional Research, at mchen36@binghamton.edu.